Flexible Spending Accounts

 Visit the Day Care FSA webpage to learn about what is covered, how much to elect, how to access your FSA, documentation required to submit a claim, and more.

 The Day Care FSA requires that the dependent must live with you and be 12 years old or younger.
 A dependent age 13 or older may be eligible if they cannot physically or mentally care for themselves and require care while you’re working.

 A Health Care FSA is a pre-tax benefit that enables you to set aside money to pay for your out-of-pocket health care expenses.

 Visit the Health Care FSA webpage to learn how it works, what is covered, how much to elect, how to elect, and more.

-- Paycheck Deductions: If you are a new hire or if you are enrolling or changing your election mid-year due to a Change in Status, click here to see how many paychecks remain in the plan year.
+- Paycheck Deductions: If you are a new hire or if you are enrolling or changing your election mid-year due to a Change in Status, learn more about (PDF) how many paychecks remain in the plan year.
 The FSA plan year runs April 1st through the following March 31st.

 The dates of service for your eligible expenses must be during the plan year, which is April 1st through March 31st.
 Before each plan year begins, you will make your annual election(s).
-All elections are considered irrevocable, unless there is a qualifying Change in Status.
+All elections are considered irrevocable, unless there is a qualifying Change in Status (PDF).